 Common Mistakes When Tracking MacrosSep 27, 2020

-Last week we chatted all about tracking macros and why it can be beneficial in helping you reach your goals.
+In the last post, we chatted all about tracking macros and why it can be beneficial in helping you reach your goals.

 Quick recap on why tracking your food can be helpful: